RPIP-80: Exit Requests, Triggering Exits, and Minipool Penalties Source

 Motivation

-Both RPIP-71 (rETH withdrawal liquidity) and RPIP-73 (rETH protection from underperforming nodes) specify when and which validators to exit for their respective goal.
-This RPIP seeks to provide a unified approach for how to execute those exits.
+Both RPIP-71: rETH withdrawal liquidity via EIP-7002 and RPIP-73: rETH Protection From Underperforming Nodes specify when and which validators to exit for their respective goals.
+This RPIP provides a unified approach for how to execute those exits.
 A cooperative exit phase minimizes gas spent and allows for SaaS providers to execute exits for their customers.
 Tracking the total requested ETH ensures that exits for withdrawal liquidity aren’t excessive.

 Minipools are complicated by opt-in delegates: operators can choose whether to upgrade to a new delegate or remain on older delegates indefinitely.
-The design therefore cannot assume that all minipools support triggered exits.
+The design, therefore, cannot assume that all minipools support triggered exits.
 A penalty in lieu of a triggered exit for minipools on old delegates aims to align node operator incentives with the protocol.

 Specification